camunda/camunda-docs/docs/self-managed/connectors-deployment/connectors-configuration.md

 ### Inbound Connector config

-The Connector Runtime will fetch and execute all Inbound Connectors it receives from Operate independently of the Outbound Connector configuration without any additional configuration required from the user.
+The Connector Runtime will fetch and execute all inbound Connectors it receives from Operate independently of the outbound Connector configuration without any additional configuration required from the user.

-If you want to restrict the Connector Runtime Inbound Connector feature to a single tenant or multiple tenants you have to use Identity and assign the tenants the Connector application should have access to.
+If you want to restrict the Connector Runtime inbound Connector feature to a single tenant or multiple tenants you have to use Identity and assign the tenants the Connector application should have access to.

+### Troubleshooting

+To ensure seamless integration and functionality, the multi-tenancy feature must also be enabled across **all** associated components [if not configured in Helm](/self-managed/concepts/multi-tenancy.md) so users can view any data from tenants for which they have authorizations configured in Identity.

+Find more information (including links to individual component configuration) on the [multi-tenancy concepts page](/self-managed/concepts/multi-tenancy.md).

 ## Logging